IgorRidanovic/ChangeClipTimecode/README.md

-# ChangeClipTimecode
+# Change Clip Timecode

 Batch modify start timecode of all clips in the current bin.
+Requires DaVinci Resolve Studio.